multiOTP/multiotp/readme_4.3.2.5.txt

-                            LOT of new QA tests, more than 60 different tests (including PHP class and command line versions) Enhanced documentation 2014-03-13 4.2.3   SysCo/al Fixed bug for clear text password going back to TekRADIUS (PIN was always prefixed for mOTP) 2014-03-03 4.2.2   SysCo/al Better AD/LDAP integration
+                            LOT of new QA tests, more than 60 different tests (including PHP class and command line versions) Enhanced documentation 2014-03-13 4.2.3   SysCo/al Fixed bug for clear text password going back to TekRADIUS (PIN was always prefixed for mOTP) Fixed bug when client/server mode is activated, but not working well 2014-03-03 4.2.2   SysCo/al Better AD/LDAP integration
                             Web GUI is now complete for a simple usage, including hardware tokens import Better template for provisioning information